 Sorry, but the Digilux 3 is not the new Digilux 2

 Digilux 2 has (not) been replaced by the Leica Digilux 3 camera which was introduced in October 2006.
 The Digilux 3 looks like it, is a tad larger (ca. 15% larger), has a mirror like in a dSLR, uses the "4/3 lens mount standard" shared with Panasonic, Olympus and other brands.
-And thus one can change lenses on the camera.
-Unfortunately not to the now classic 28-90mm lens on the Digilux 2, but the new ones are nice too!
+And thus one can change lenses on the camera, unfortunately not to the now-classic 28-90mm lens on the Digilux 2, but the new ones are nice too!
 The Digilux 3 has higher pixels and has no delay on RAW shooting in series.
 In short, the Digilux 3 acts as a dSLR but has the size of a Leica Digilux 2.
 But is not the same as, or an upgrade of, the Digilux 2.
 It's a new camera that looks like.
-Leica also have made an R-to-4/3-adapter so that one can mount ones Leica R lenses onto the Digilux 3, thus having a 10MP digital camera.
+Leica has also made an R-to-4/3-adapter so that one can mount one’s Leica R lenses onto the Digilux 3, thus having a 10MP digital camera.

 Digilux 2, by the way, is not the new Digilux 1 either!

 For comparison, check out the Leica Digilux 1 examples (where there's two Kira shots at the bottom of the page from the same session as the D2 here).